Beetle: Tolerance of extreme environments

-The fogstand beetle of the Namib Desert, Stenocara gracilipes, is able to survive by collecting water from fog on its back.

 About 90% of beetle species enter a period of adult diapause, a quiet phase with reduced metabolism to tide unfavourable environmental conditions.
 Adult diapause is the most common form of diapause in Coleoptera.
 To endure the period without food (often lasting many months) adults prepare by accumulating reserves of lipids, glycogen, proteins and other substances needed for resistance to future hazardous changes of environmental conditions.
 This diapause is induced by signals heralding the arrival of the unfavourable season; usually the cue is photoperiodic.
 Short (decreasing) day length serves as a signal of approaching winter and induces winter diapause (hibernation).
 A study of hibernation in the Arctic beetle Pterostichus brevicornis showed that the body fat levels of adults were highest in autumn with the alimentary canal filled with food, but empty by the end of January.
 This loss of body fat was a gradual process, occurring in combination with dehydration.

 All insects are poikilothermic, so the ability of a few beetles to live in extreme environments depends on their resilience to unusually high or low temperatures.
 The bark beetle Pityogenes chalcographus can survive −39 °C whilst overwintering beneath tree bark; the Alaskan beetle Cucujus clavipes puniceus is able to withstand −58 °C; its larvae may survive −100 °C. At these low temperatures, the formation of ice crystals in internal fluids is the biggest threat to survival to beetles, but this is prevented through the production of antifreeze proteins that stop water molecules from grouping together.
 The low temperatures experienced by Cucujus clavipes can be survived through their deliberate dehydration in conjunction with the antifreeze proteins.
 This concentrates the antifreezes several fold.
 The hemolymph of the mealworm beetle Tenebrio molitor contains several antifreeze proteins.
 The Alaskan beetle Upis ceramboides can survive −60 °C: its cryoprotectants are xylomannan, a molecule consisting of a sugar bound to a fatty acid, and the sugar-alcohol, threitol.